openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 ## Debug Config

-`Debug_config` is an infra structure that contains a number of easy-to-use debugging features.
-It has various control parameters.
-You can check list of parameters from the source code `cldnn::debug_configuration`.
+`Debug_config` is an infrastructure that contains several easy-to-use debugging features.
+It has various control parameters, which you can check from the source code `cldnn::debug_configuration`.

 ### How to use it